quizoxis/hyperledger-foodtracnet/README.md

 - Warehouse
 - Retailer

+## Assumtions

+### ProductPalletContract

+- A Pallet contains ONLY a single type of product.
+- Only owner of pallet can ship and receive the pallet.

 ## Assets:

-### FarmProductListingContract
+### Product Pallet Contract

 This asset is created by farmer to list the product,
 States:

-- Offer
+- ProductPalletContract

 ## FoodTracNet Transactions:

+- ProductPalletContract.create
+- ProductPalletContract.purchase
-- createFarmProductListing
+- ProductPalletContract.ship
-- transferListing
+- ProductPalletContract.receive

 ----